 Agreement and payment terms…

-The most annoying aspect of SHE Media’s ad platform is that publishers must sign a year-long contract.
-Also, you must provide 60 days’ notice to leave this platform.
+Annoying aspect of SHE Media’s ad platform is that publishers are required to sign a year-long contract.
+You must also provide 60 days’ notice to leave this platform.

 The payment comes two months after the end of the month.
-For example, you’ll get paid in March for ad revenue earned in January.
-Direct Deposit is the payment method for U.S. publishers, and PayPal is for non-U.S. publishers.
+For example, you’ll get paid in March for revenue earned in January.
+Direct Deposit is the preferred payment method for U.S. publishers, while PayPal is used for non-U.S. publishers.

-So, yes, SHE Media is an ideal ad optimization service for small and mid-sized lifestyle bloggers.
-I especially recommend it for women, and it’s a solid platform with a lot of experience from someone who knows what they’re doing.
+So, yes, SHE Media is an ideal ad optimization service for small bloggers.
+I especially recommend it for women, as it’s a solid platform with extensive experience from someone who knows what they’re doing.
 You need 20k page views to start, so it is probably not suitable for small publishers.

 CarbonAds

-If you have a website or tool related to web design, dev, or technology and don’t want ads to mess up the UX, perhaps CarbonAds is the right solution.
+If you have a website/tool related to web design, development, or technology and don’t want ads to disrupt the user experience, CarbonAds may be the right solution.

-With this platform, you can be sure that your readers will notice fewer relevant ads, as CA allows only one display ad per page.
-Websites and tools like JS.org, KeyCDN tools, and Coding use CarbonAds to monetize their websites.
+With this platform, you can be confident your readers will see fewer relevant ads, as CA allows only one display ad per page.
+Websites and tools such as JS.org, KeyCDN, and Coding use CarbonAds to monetize their sites.

 Most of Carbon’s clients are tech brands, including web hosts, developers, online platforms, and software companies.
 However, this isn’t the ideal option for anyone seeking to earn a reasonable income through a development website or tool.

-You can expect reasonable rates if most traffic is coming from English countries.
-Anyone can grasp the point because fewer ad impressions lead to less revenue.
+You can expect fair rates if most traffic is coming from English-speaking countries.
+Anyone can grasp the point: fewer ad impressions lead to lower revenue.

-CPM rates aren’t very impressive, so the average CPM can be less than $1.00, depending on the audience and the demand for advertising.
+Yes, CPM rates aren’t very impressive, so the average CPM can be below $1.00, depending on the audience and advertising demand.

 Criteria and Payment Info:

 This is an invite-only ad network, so multiple factors are considered when reviewing your application.
-Here are some of the factors I know; others may apply.
+Some of the factors I am aware of; others may apply as well.

-- Firstly, you need a website or tool that is valuable to its advertisers, such as a website focused on design, programming, or open-source projects.
+- First, you need a website or tool that is valuable to advertisers, such as one focused on design, programming, or open-source projects.

 - CarbonAds doesn’t specify traffic requirements, but you’ll need at least 10,000 monthly views.
 This is still a good amount for small publishers.

-- Moreover, your site, app, or tool should be written in English, the most widely used language, and should be kept up to date.
+- Moreover, your site, app, or tool should be written in English, the most widely used language, and kept up to date.

 - You cannot use other ad networks; however, affiliate links are permitted.